 The City will continue to offer funding to tenant based rental assistance programs in Huntington Beach.
-In FY 2020/21 alone, \$900,000 in HOME funding will be allocated to this effort.
-Over the next two years, the City is proposing to provide assistance to 60 households through this program.
+In FY 2020/21 alone, \$900,000 nearly \$650,000 in HOME funding will be allocated to this effort.
+Over the next two years, the City is proposing to provide assistance to 60 55 households through this program.

-The City will also have approximately \$2.4 million available HOME funds for the development of new affordable housing.
-The City plans to partner with a community housing development organization, or CHDO, to develop an affordable housing project for low- and moderate-income Huntington Beach households.
-With \$2.4 million, the City hopes to develop approximately 10 HOME-restricted units.
+The City will also have also has approximately \$2.4 \$2.8 million available HOME funds for the development of new affordable housing.
+The City plans to partner with a local community housing development organization, or CHDO, Jamboree Housing Corporation to develop an affordable housing project for low- and moderate-income Huntington Beach senior households.
+With \$2.4 \$2.8 million, the City hopes to will develop approximately 10 17 HOME-restricted units.
+The Huntington Beach Senior Housing Project will be located at 18431 Beach Boulevard and will include a total of 43-units.